CogNet-5GPPP/CogNet_services/README.md

 3. Update your [L]CSE code to push ML results to the policy that is listening, sending a SUPA ECA document to the Kafka "demoX" topic
 4. Compile the [L]CSE in a Docker image
 5. Create and Ansible playbook to deploy and run the [L]CSE
-6. Submit all the files to the demos_public github following the established file structure and guidelines [https://github.com/CogNet-5GPPP/demos_public/tree/master/demos/Dockers](https://github.com/CogNet-5GPPP/demos_public/tree/master/demos/Dockers)
+6. Submit all the files to the CogNet_services github following the established file structure and guidelines [https://github.com/CogNet-5GPPP/CogNet_services/tree/master/demos/Dockers](https://github.com/CogNet-5GPPP/CogNet_services/tree/master/demos/Dockers)
 7. Setup in Jenkins the playbook to exercise de demo
 8. Check the activity in the Policy Monitor